Swansea, Glamorganshire, late July 1848

 Kate instantly felt her heartbeat thumping in her throat.
 She scanned the waves for any sign of a boy.
 Someone must save him!
 Why isn’t anyone moving?
 I’ll go in!
 She set down her handbag and started removing her bonnet.

 “What are you doing?”
-Lord Beaufort demanded, having reached Kate’s side.
+Earl Beaufort demanded, having reached Kate’s side.

 “A boy!
 He’s drowning!
 Someone must–

 Kate spotted a boy waving frantically, already well away from the quay.
 He’s far!
 Could I swim out there and back, pulling him?
 Against the tide?